kraasch/game-of-ur/README.md

   - [X] visualize player's on-board routes with a graph.
   - [X] only allow controller 1 input for player 1, etc
   - [X] implement feature: overlapping paths are treated like intersections (on second traditional board).
+  - [ ] write tests for the logic of the second traditional board (level #2) and playtest the level.

 ## credits